-The Westside School of Ballet has a non-profit performing division, Westside Ballet of Santa Monica, which produces professional caliber performances twice a year: a full-length, lavish and traditional production of The Nutcracker – now Los Angeles’ longest-running production, having just celebrated it’s 45th anniversary – and an acclaimed Spring Showcase which features the works of George Balanchine along with classical and contemporary ballets and original works, all performed at the beautiful Broad Stage at the Santa Monica College Performing Arts Center.
+The Westside School of Ballet has a non-profit performing division, Westside Ballet of Santa Monica, which produces professional-caliber performances twice a year: a full-length, lavish and traditional production of The Nutcracker – now Los Angeles’ longest-running production, having just celebrated its 45th anniversary – and an acclaimed Spring Showcase featuring the works of George Balanchine along with classical and contemporary ballets and original works, all performed at the beautiful Broad Stage at the Santa Monica College Performing Arts Center.

 These and other outstanding performance opportunities have provided real-world preparation to the young dancers from the school and launched them into professional careers in ballet companies around the world, as well as providing invaluable life lessons in sportsmanship, teamwork, dedication, respect and commitment that serve them well in any career they choose.